-MRI and EEG could identify children at risk for epilepsy after febrile seizuresNovember 7th, 2012 in Neuroscience /
+MRI and EEG could identify children at risk for epilepsy after febrile seizuresNovember 7, 2012 in Medicine & Health / Neuroscience

 Seizures during childhood fever are usually benign, but when prolonged, they can foreshadow an increased risk of epilepsy later in life.
 Now a study funded by the National Institutes of Health suggests that brain imaging and recordings of brain activity could help identify the children at highest risk.
 The study reveals that within days of a prolonged fever-related seizure, some children have signs of acute brain injury, abnormal brain anatomy, altered brain activity, or a combination.

 "Our goal has been to develop biomarkers that will tell us whether or not a particular child is at risk for epilepsy.
 This could in turn help us develop strategies to prevent the disorder," said study investigator Shlomo Shinnar, M.D., Ph.D.
 Dr. Shinnar is a professor of neurology, pediatrics and epidemiology and the Hyman Climenko Professor of Neuroscience Research at Montefiore Medical Center, Albert Einstein College of Medicine, New York City.

 Seizures that occur during the course of a high fever, known as febrile seizures, affect 3 to 4 percent of all children.
 Most such children recover rapidly and do not suffer long-term health consequences.
 However, having one or more prolonged febrile seizures in childhood is known to increase the risk of subsequent epilepsy.
 Some experts estimate that the risk of later epilepsy is 30-40 percent following febrile status epilepticus (FSE), a seizure or series of seizures that can last from 30 minutes to several hours.